PMSchulze/NLP-benchmarking/README.md

 ## 1. Generation of Token Vocabulary

-First, we create the token vocabulary from WikiText-103, which can be downloaded from https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/ (Raw / character-level version).
+First, we create the token vocabulary from WikiText-103, which can be downloaded from [here](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/) (raw / character-level version).
 Please adjust the paths to your own folders.

 ### 1.1.
 BERT
 ```